argoproj/argo-conformance-program/README.md

 # Goals
 * Ensure a consistent and reliable user experience and API compatibility
 * Protect the Argo brand
-* Enable contributions from commercial partners
+* Ensure contributions from commercial partners
 * To grow and strengthen the Argo community

 # Benefits of Certification